nhazelton/GTNav/README.md

 ### Prerequisites:

 As the application is not yet available through the Google Play store, it is necessary to build it from source.
-To do this, the Visual Studio IDE with the Xamarin plugin are needed.
+To do this, the Visual Studio IDE with the Xamarin plugin is needed.
 You can get it here: https://www.visualstudio.com/xamarin/

 ### Download Instructions: